 Tips for Spouses

-Pre-deployment briefings are held every other Monday in Building 369 in conjunction with Combat Skills Training.
-Topics discussed are expectations, support services offered and positive ways of dealing with stress.
+Pre-deployment briefings are held on the first Tuesday and Third Tuesday of the month at 1 p.m. in the M&FRC.
+Topics discussed are expectations, support services offered and positive ways of dealing with family separations and deployment related stressors.
 Resources are given out, and family information is obtained.
 This briefing is mandatory for active-duty members, and spouses are strongly encouraged to attend.

 Phone Home Program